kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## Chat with the American Matthew

-- The American account Matthew https://x.com/Matthew49200183 has been following me since August
+- The American account Matthew https://x.com/Matthew49200183 has been following me since August.
+- I detail some of his [interesting tweets](november.md#matthew) in November 2023 information.
 - We DM when I'm in my hotel in Madrid.
 - Due to the obvious references, I'm sure it's the trumpet teacher, or someone very close to him who can speak/write English.
-- In this one, whoever it is tells me he's nervous because he usually sees me on the WhatsApp group and chatting is different.
+- He tells me he's nervous because he usually sees me on the WhatsApp group and chatting with me directly is different.
 - The interaction goes on till the end of December.
 - Our DMs become much clearer about who he is, or who this person wants me to think he is.